-Texas A&M University Baylor College of Dentistry is changing its curriculum to show students how research is relevant in clinical practice.
+Texas A&M College of Dentistry is changing its curriculum to show students how research is relevant in clinical practice.
 In spring 2008, the college received an Oral Health Research Education (R25) grant from the National Institutes of Health's National Institute of Dental and Craniofacial Research.
 The grant, named "CUSPID," Clinicians Using Science to Produce Inspired Dentists helped the college create curricular initiatives centered on evidence-based dentistry.

 College of Dentistry's Dental Simulation Clinic opened in fall 2002 as the first in Texas and one of only about 22 in North America.
 This innovative facility gives preclinical students close-to-real-life clinic experiences through the use of mannequins, hand pieces, air/water syringes and rolling stools, with each of the laboratory's 106 stations designed much like a dental operatory.

-The college continues its commitment to a competency-based curriculum.
+College of Dentistry continues its commitment to a competency-based curriculum.
 This curriculum is tailored to match specific competencies that the college has developed through an inclusive process involving faculty and students, as well as input from alumni and the practicing dental community.
-TAMBCD's comprehensive-care program encourages a patient-centered approach to clinical education, advances the role of faculty as mentors, integrates dental hygiene into the comprehensive-care team, and facilitates computerized patient tracking.
+College of Dentistry's comprehensive-care program encourages a patient-centered approach to clinical education, advances the role of faculty as mentors, integrates dental hygiene into the comprehensive-care team, and facilitates computerized patient tracking.

-In an effort to attract young people from underserved populations and/or underserved areas into the dental profession, A&M Baylor College of Dentistry established its Bridge to Dentistry: Awareness to Graduation program.
+In an effort to attract young people from underserved populations and/or underserved areas into the dental profession, Texas A&M College of Dentistry established its Bridge to Dentistry: Awareness to Graduation program.
 The program's activities include summer enrichment programs for high school and college students to increase their competitiveness for admission to dental school, a yearlong program that promotes college graduates' admission into dental school, and a variety of programs aimed at encouraging and enabling school-aged children to pursue dental careers.
 In 2014, Bridge to Dentistry reached more than 3,300 children and young adults.

 Increasing Access to Oral Health Care

-Texas A&M University Baylor College of Dentistry is the single largest provider of oral health care services in the Dallas/Fort Worth area.
+Texas A&M College of Dentistry is the single largest provider of oral health care services in the Dallas/Fort Worth area.
 The college had more than 103,000 patient visits last year.